 The mission of the ECS PCO, as a model of sound environmental practice, is to build and support positive relationships between families, staff, the Board, and the community.

 Section 4.
 Standing Committee of the School.

-The PCO is a standing committee of the School, whose operations and functions are governed by these Bylaws, as amended from time to time.
-As a committee of the School, the PCO and its representatives shall act in accord with the School’s non-profit mission, shall review and coordinate the PCO’s business, operations, and functions with the Principal of the School as needed, shall be covered by the School’s liability insurance, and shall disclose its financial affairs to the Principal of the School to be consolidated with the financial reporting of the School.
+The PCO is a standing committee of the School whose operations and functions are governed by these Bylaws, as amended from time to time.
+As a committee of the School, the PCO and its representatives will act in accordance with the School’s non-profit mission, will review and coordinate the PCO’s business, operations, and functions with the administration of the School as needed, will be covered by the School’s liability insurance, and will disclose its financial affairs to the administration of the School to be consolidated with the financial reporting of the School.

 Section 1.
 Purpose and Function.

-In accordance with the mission of the PCO, the Executive Committee (hereafter, “Executive” or “Executive Committee”) shall:
+In accordance with the mission of the PCO, the Steering Committee will:

 - direct and plan the activities of the PCO in general;

 - coordinate the specific efforts and activities of PCO committees and initiatives;

 - facilitate communication within the school community (Board of Trustees, employees, and parents);